Frequently Asked Questions

 What activities might I expect on a weekend?

-All sorts: summer and winter hill-walking or technical climbing, depending on the people there and the weather conditions.
+All sorts: summer and winter hill-walking or rock climbing, depending on the people there and the weather conditions.

 Are there only weekend meets?

 The Club often makes use of bank holiday weekends to extend a trip especially if it is far flung. e.g. Skye, the Lakes or Wales.
-There are some mid-week meets.
+There are some mid-week meets and day meets.
 We also organise longer trips abroad to the Alps and other mountain ranges.

 What sort of accommodation is used?